Respect Maine

 Maine Supreme Judicial Court Hearing

-The Court’s announced summary of the issues they expect to address:
+The Court’s announced summary of the issues they expected to address:

 • Authority of Governor to call special session of Legislature after Legislature declined to do so;